-- 113) Click Sketch from the Context toolbar.
-The Sketch toolbar is displayed. - 114) Click Top view D from the Heads-up View toolbar.
+- 114) Click Top view From the Heads-up View toolbar.

-Sketch the profile.
+Sketch the Close profile.

-- 115) Click the Circle ^B Sketch tool.
-The Circle PropertyManager is displayed. - 116) Click the centerpoint of the circle coincident to the
+- 115) Click the Circle Sketch tool.
+The Circle PropertyManager is displayed. - 116) Click the centerpoint of the circle coincident to the Origin . - 117) Drag and click the mouse pointer to the right of the Origin as illustrated.

-Origin 4.

-117) Drag and click the mouse pointer to the right of the Origin as illustrated.